lin-mengwei/lin-mengwei.github.io/_courses/public-finance.md

 <br>
 The main textbook for this course is [State and Local Public Finance](https://www.routledge.com/State-and-Local-Public-Finance/Fisher/p/book/9780367467234) by Ronald C. Fisher.
-S. Course materials and notifications are updated on [Virtual Campus](https://campusvirtual.ub.edu/course/view.php?id=68724).
+Course materials and notifications are updated on [Virtual Campus](https://campusvirtual.ub.edu/course/view.php?id=68724).
 Supplementary materials are provided in the lecture notes.